JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_class_loaders.md

 }
 ```

+> [Third-Party Software and Licenses](https://www.jetbrains.com/legal/third-party-software/) list all bundled libraries and their versions for each IDE.
+>
+{title="Bundled Libraries"}

-## Classes from Plugin Dependencies
+## Loading Classes from Plugin Dependencies

 By default, the main IDE class loader loads classes that are not found in the plugin class loader.
 However, in the <path>[plugin.xml](plugin_configuration_file.md)</path> file, you may use the [`<depends>`](plugin_configuration_file.md#idea-plugin__depends) element to specify that a [plugin depends](plugin_dependencies.md) on one or more other plugins.